liamhardy742/cse15l-lab-reports/Week 4 Lab Report.md

 **6. Commit and push the resulting change to your Github account (you can pick any commit message!)**
   I typed "git add L" and pressed `<tab>`, typed ".j" and then pressed `<tab>`, and then pressed `<enter>`.
-  Then I typed "git commit -m "Fixed an infinite loop bug on line 43"", and then typed "git push " and then "git@github.com:liamhardy742/lab7.git" (which I copied to clipboard via github).
+  Then I typed "git commit -m "Fixed an infinite loop bug on line 43"", pressed `<enter>`, and then typed "git push " and then "git@github.com:liamhardy742/lab7.git" (which I copied to clipboard via github).
   Then I pressed `<enter>`, and I was done with the task.

+  The first `<tab>` autocompleted "git add L" to "git add ListExamples", the second `<tab>` autocompleted "git add ListExamples.j" to "git add ListExamples.java", and then `<enter>` ran that command.
+The next `<enter>` command ran the git commit command, and the one after that ran the git push command.
   ![Image](LapReportFourScreenshots/(6)gitAddCommitAndPush.png)